-"price adjustment?"
-We believe the answer depends on what is meant by pricing.
-If by pricing we mean the pricing of new products, then these costs are mostly separate and therefore, not a problem.
+An important question that our approach raises is: how can we differentiate between "pricing" and "price adjustment"?
+The answer depends on what is meant by pricing.
+If by pricing we mean the pricing of new products, then these costs are mostly separate and therefore not a problem.
 The firm only introduces about 50 new products a year, and the process for setting their prices occur separately from the processes we describe here.
-Certainly the cost of adding a new product to the price list would be part of the "menu costs," but given that the firm produces 8,000 products a year, the marginal printing and distribution cost is likely to be negligible, because these price lists (annual as well as monthly updates) are distributed regardless.
+Certainly the cost of adding a new product to the price list would be part of the menu costs, but given that the firm produces 8,000 products every year, the marginal printing and distribution cost is likely to be negligible, because these price lists (annual as well as monthly updates) are distributed regardless.

-If "pricing" is interpreted to mean "the overall decision on what price to set," then it is not clear how one can separate the two because any internal discussion of price adjustment will likely be accompanied by a discussion of the overall price setting strategy.
-If by "the overall decision on what price to set" we mean the "cost of being in the business," then we have tried to avoid this.
+If "pricing" is interpreted to mean the overall decision on what price to set, then it is not clear how one can separate the two, because any internal discussion of price adjustment will likely be accompanied by a discussion of the overall price-setting strategy.
+If "the overall decision on what price to set" means the cost of being in the business, then we have tried to avoid so broad a definition.
 Our measures include only the resources devoted to price change decisions for which we were certain that the time and other resources the company uses on price change assessment and decision have alternative uses.
 Thus, we focus only on the opportunity cost of changing prices.

-Another important issue that we need to address is the treatment of the cost the company incurred in assessing price change proposals but in the end decided not to adopt them.
+Another important issue that we need to address is the treatment of the cost the company incurred in assessing price change proposals that in the end it decided not to adopt.
 Should the cost of considering a price change count as the cost of price change if at the end it is decided not to change the price?
 The answer to this interesting question is not clear and can certainly be debated.
-In our opinion, and the strategy we followed in this paper, is that when the company contemplates a price change, analyses it potential effects, and in the end decides not to implement it, that is part of the price adjustment cost.
-In other words, in our opinion, the cost of deciding not to adjust price is also a cost of price adjustment.
-As a practical matter, however, we had no way of measuring these "contemplation costs" separately.
+Our opinion, and the strategy we followed in this paper, is that when the company